 Why else would the normally soft-spoken Chinese foreign minister, Wang Yi, have raised his voice in alarm yesterday, warning that war could ‘break out at any moment’ and urging all parties to stop before reaching an ‘irreversible and unmanageable stage’”

-It’s safe to say that not only is war expected with North Korea, but nuclear war in particular.
+It’s safe to say not only is war expected with North Korea, but nuclear war in particular.
 The country has everything from chemical weapons to nuclear bombs and ballistic missiles.
 A “bloodbath” could be expected for anyone within range of an attack from North Korea.